duckietown/duckietown-lx/braitenberg/README.md

 This should take a few minutes.
 This is not supposed to be an interactive process: just let it run, and when you return, you will find the output in a folder, including videos, and trajectories, and all the statistics you find on the website.

-# Updates

-## April 16th, 2021

-- Removed parameters in agent_env.yaml - it was unclear how to modify them.

-## June 4th, 2021

-- This [student-contributed tool](https://github.com/martin0004/color_signature_tool) could help in the HSV part of the exercise.